shadowstepxda/oosnativecallrecordingenabler/README.md

 Don't forget to **uninstall** *(not the same as disabling)* the module whenever you're planning on updating OOS or else it might create issues.
 You have been warned!
 You can reinstall the module after the update.

 ## Changelog
+### v9.0
+- Re-based the module on MMT-Ex Template
+- Added manufacturer check to prevent installation on non-OnePlus devices

 ### v8.0
 - Update for Magisk v19.0